Azure/azure-functions-java-worker/endtoendtests/README.md

-# Microsoft Azure Functions in Java
+# Azure Functions in Java

 This repo contains several Java Azure Functions samples for different events.